ianmin2/Courses/README.md

 >Simple Course Management Suite

-This simple project's main aim is to dijitize and ease the process of keeping track of the courses that one is taking.
+This simple project's main aim is to digitize and ease the process of keeping track of the courses that one is taking.

 Ideally developed for the university setting.